Header image.jpg

 Built environment decision-makers side with the wider public perception, stating they dislike the 'selling out', 'fake news' and biased recommendations associated with influencer culture.

-Results also found that LinkedIn and Twitter are the two most popular channels for following influencers, with half of respondents using LinkedIn for this purpose.
+Results also found that LinkedIn and X are the two most popular channels for following influencers, with half of respondents using LinkedIn for this purpose.

 How you should use influencers in built environment marketing

-Despite the negative perceptions of influencers in a consumer context, the positive impact of influencers in built environment communities far outweigh the negatives.
+Despite the negative perceptions of influencers in a consumer context, the positive impact of influencers in built environment communities is undeniable far outweigh the negatives.

 A study by TapInfluence, for instance, found that influencer marketing content delivers a return on investment that’s 11 times higher than traditional forms of digital marketing [6].